-In most cases, the reason for this is associated with a faulty motor or a faulty thermostat.
+In most cases, the attic fan not working is due to a faulty motor or a faulty thermostat.
 Troubleshooting the attic fan will help you identify the problem and rectify it.

-If your attic exhaust fan is not working feel free to check this list of common problems to find the apt solution;
+If your attic exhaust fan is not working, feel free to check this list of common problems to find the apt solution;

 Attic fan problems and their solutions

-1. Attic fan running non stop
+1. Attic fan running non-stop (Won’t turn off)

 2. Attic fan sounds like a helicopter

 That is a bit of an exaggeration, isn’t it?
-However attic fans can be really noisy sometimes due to many reasons.
+However, attic fans can be really noisy sometimes due to many reasons.

-If you feel like doing a bit of experiment with fan balancing check this video below; but beware that this may invalidate your warranty.
+If you feel like doing a bit of experiment with fan balancing, check this video below, but beware that this may invalidate your warranty.

 To be honest, not all attic fans are quiet.
 If you opted for a cheaper model then the reason for the noise is not bad installation but the whole fan itself, and the only solution is to replace the whole thing.
 Here is a list of some good, whisper-quiet attic fans you can check.